wwcs2027/wwcs2027.github.io/application.md

 - Bus from Turin to the accommodation.

-The workshop will exclusively be an onsite event. **THE PRICE OF THE WORKSHOP REGISTRATION FEE MAY BE REDUCED IN THE FOLLOWING MONTHS, STAY TUNED!**
+The workshop will exclusively be an onsite event.

 ## Accommodation